HUMAN RIGHTS AND ANTI-CORRUPTION ACT

 -

 I would like to coordinate a delegation for a group of people.
-Can you customize a delegation for my group?We can custom design delegations for organizations, universities, and religious groups.
-If you are interested, and can recruit a group of 10 or more, contact us.
+Can you customize a delegation for my group?We can custom design delegations for organizations, universities, and faith communities.
+Please fill out the application form here.

 -

-Can I get academic credit for my delegation experience?Some colleges offer credit for participation in a WFP delegation.
-Inquire with your school or contact liz@solidaritycollective.org
+Can I get academic credit for my delegation experience?Some colleges offer credit for participation in a WFPSC delegations.
+Inquire with your institutions first to determine the course requirements.
+Independent study options have worked well in the past for students.

 -

 What type of skills will I learn on a trip with the WFP Solidarity Collective?On your delegation, you will gain invaluable experience that will serve you personally, academically, and professionally for years to come.
-By going on a delegation, you will learn about grassroots organizing, policy advocacy, international peacemaking, conflict mediation and group process, cross-cultural sensitivity, diplomacy and much more.
+By going on a delegation, you will learn about the history and current implications of U.S. intervention in Latin America and the Caribbean, grassroots organizing, alternative group processes, cross-cultural sensitivity, policy advocacy and much more.

 -

-Who sets up the trip and accompanies the group?All delegations are set up and facilitated by International Program Directors, who are based in our program sites for 2-4 years.
-These coordinators accompany the groups, providing translation and facilitation; Program Directors are extremely experienced leading delegations and can serve as a valuable resource in answering questions regarding U.S. foreign policy in the country you are visiting.
+Who sets up the trip and accompanies the group?All delegations are set up and facilitated by International Program Directors, who are based in our program sites.
+These program directors accompany the groups, providing interpretation and facilitation.
+Program Directors are experienced leading delegations and can serve as a valuable resource in answering questions regarding U.S. foreign policy in the country you are visiting.
+Delegation coordinators are responsible for stateside recruitment and will also be accompanying the delegation.

 -

-Is it dangerous to travel to Latin America?The safety of our delegates is of the utmost concern to the Collective.
+Is it dangerous to travel to Latin America and the Caribbean?The safety of our delegates is of the utmost concern to WFPSC.
 We have been hosting delegations to Latin America since 1983 and have extensive networks in the countries in which we operate.
 This experience has allowed us to responsibly and safely coordinate delegations.
+All WFPSC staff are the final decision-makers with safety and security concerns.
+Delegates must respect and follow the decisions made by WFPSC staff.
 Before beginning any delegation, participants receive an extensive security and health briefing, and go over common sense precautions.
 By following such measures, delegations are generally very safe.
+Cuba is considered a very safe country.
 In Colombia and Honduras, the level of political violence requires a much more extensive training and these delegations are not for everyone.
-Contact liz@solidaritycollective.org.

 Act Now